UBC-Astrophysics/QEDSurface/README.md

 It spaces the image evenly so that one can calculate the total polarized flux by simply summing the product of resulting Q values with the (X-O) intensity at the point of emission.
+If your model has emission with other polarizations (e.g. horizontal/vertical), this program is not for you yet.
+We are working on improvements for this situation to propagate all three Stokes's parameters through the field.

 It also calculates the location in magnetic colatitude of where the photon is emitted at the given radius as well as the initial